 |12.45pm - 13.25pm

 |End of School Day

 If you arrive to school after the bell for any reason, it is really important that you sign in at the main office.
 Try to make sure you get to school on time in the mornings.
 If you are persistently late for no good reason, this could result in detentions.

 Mobile phones are banned in school.
 Please see our policy on mobile phones.

 You can buy food from the canteen at lunchtime.
 There are also clubs most lunchtimes that you can join.
 This is a great way to meet new friends.

-You will only get Maths and English homework for the first few weeks.
-It is always good to do the homework as soon as it is set, so that you don’t get a backlog.
-If you find it easier to work in school, there is homework club four days a week in the library.
-Here you can get support from a teaching assistant or older students, as well as a drink and a biscuit.
+You will only get Maths and English home learning for the first few weeks.
+It is always good to do the home learning as soon as it is set, so that you don’t get a backlog.
+If you find it easier to work in school, there is home learning club four days a week in the library.
+Here you can get support from a teaching assistant.
 You will need to arrange to get picked up afterwards though, as the buses do not come back for you!